-An Investment Policy was approved by the BOT in May 2017, and has been reviewed in November 2019.
+The most recent Investment Policy was approved by the BOT in November 2019, and is due for review in November 2021.

 The aim of the policy is to ensure funds that the Trust does not immediately need to cover anticipated expenditure are invested to maximise its income but with minimal risk.
 The aim is to research where funds may be deposited applying prudency in ensuring there is minimum risk.
 The Trustees do not consider the investment of surplus funds as a primary activity, rather as good stewardship and as and when circumstances allow.